oss-apps/split-pro/README.md

 #### How are leftover pennies handled?

 In case of an expense that cannot be split evenly, the leftover amounts are distributed randomly across participants.
-The assignment is as equal as possible, in the context of a single expense (similiar to Splitwise).
+The assignment is as equal as possible, in the context of a single expense (similar to Splitwise).

 ## Tech stack